Streamlinelv/cartbounty/readme.txt

 = When would a cart be considered as abandoned? =

-Once the cart is saved it is considered as abandoned after a period of 60 minutes.
+Once the cart is saved, it is considered as abandoned after a period of 60 minutes.
 Email notifications will be sent out only after the cart is abandoned.

 = What are ghost carts, how do they work and how to use them? =